haveanicedaymydear/Assistant-Autogen/readme.md

 # AutoGen EHCP Document Automation Pipeline

 This project is a sophisticated multi-agent system designed to automate the generation of complex, multi-section Education, Health, and Care Plan (EHCP) documents.
-It leverages the Microsoft AutoGen framework to orchestrate teams of AI agents that perform specialized roles, moving from raw source documents to a fully validated and merged final output in a robust, parallel, and fault-tolerant manner.
+It leverages the Microsoft AutoGen framework to orchestrate teams of AI agents that perform specialized roles.
+The entire data pipeline is built on Azure Blob Storage, moving from raw source documents in the cloud to a fully validated and merged final output in a robust, parallel, and fault-tolerant manner.

 ## Key Features

 -   **Multi-Agent System:** Utilises distinct agent teams for writing and validation, each with specialised roles (`Planner`, `Document_Writer`, `Quality_Assessor`, `Fact_Checker`).
+-   **Azure Blob Storage Integration:** All document I/O (source, processed, and final outputs) is handled through Azure Blob Storage, making the system scalable, cloud-native, and independent of local file systems.
 -   **Parallel Processing:** Employs Python's `asyncio` and a semaphore to concurrently generate and validate multiple document sections, significantly reducing total runtime.
 -   **Iterative Validation Loop:** Each document section is put through a rigorous write-validate-refine loop, ensuring high quality before the final merge.
 A mandatory second loop is enforced for robustness.
 -   **Word Document Export:** Automatically parses the final structured Markdown output and populates a custom `.docx` template, producing a professionally formatted, ready-to-use final document.